 What are the disadvantages of opting out?

-At the same time, receiving credit offers in the mail can be helpful if you’re actively looking for a new credit card, loan, or insurance policy.
+At the same time, receiving prescreened offers of credit and insurance in the mail can be helpful if you’re actively looking for a new credit card, loan, or insurance policy.
 This is especially true if you like to stay on top of the best offers.

 You’ll be provided with product choices and may even be given unique offers that aren’t available to the general public.
 According to those who send you these offers, you’ll enjoy the benefits of being able to better comparison shop, and you’ll potentially receive more buying power.